-Only the volume is conserved, not mass, or, more precisely, the mass which is conserved is the Boussinesq mass, $\mathcal{M}o = \rho_o \mathcal{V}$ .
-The total volume (or equivalently the global mean
+Only the volume is conserved, not mass, or, more precisely, the mass which is conserved is the Boussinesq mass, $\mathcal{M}o = \rho_o \mathcal{V}$.
+The total volume (or equivalently the global mean sea level) is altered only by net volume fluxes across the ocean surface, not by changes in mean mass of the ocean : the steric effect is missing in a Boussinesq fluid.

 Nevertheless, following [?], the steric effect on the volume can be diagnosed by considering the mass budget of the ocean.
-The apparent changes in $\mathcal{M}$ , mass of the ocean, which are not induced by surface mass flux must be compensated by a spatially uniform change in the mean sea level due to expansion/contraction of the ocean [?].
-In others words, the Boussinesq mass, $\mathcal{M}o$ , can be related to $\mathcal{M}$ , the total mass of the ocean seen by the Boussinesq model, via the steric contribution to the sea level, $\eta_s$ , a spatially uniform variable, as follows:
+The apparent changes in \mathcal{M} , mass of the ocean, which are not induced by surface mass flux must be compensated by a spatially uniform change in the mean sea level due to expansion/contraction of the ocean [?].
+In others words, the Boussinesq mass, \mathcal{M}o , can be related to \mathcal{M} , the total mass of the ocean seen by the Boussinesq model, via the steric contribution to the sea level, η_s , a spatially uniform variable, as follows: